mjrskiles/button-gate/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 A digital gate/trigger processor for Eurorack modular synthesizers.
-Press a button (or send a CV signal), get a configurable output: hold it, pulse it, or toggle it.
+Gatekeeper has a configurable two-state output driven by a push button or CV input.

 This project is designed as a reference for those learning synth/modular DIY and embedded development on AVR microcontrollers.